Software Licensing & Development Disputes

 Financial Terms

-Set the term clearly.
-It could be a year, five years, or the entire remaining life of the trademark.
-This is fully negotiable.
+The licence term must be defined — whether one year, five years, or the remaining life of the trademark registration.

-Belarusian law bars royalty-free licenses between commercial entities.
-Payment must be structured to avoid tax and legal issues.
+Belarusian law prohibits royalty-free licence agreements between commercial entities.
+Payment must be properly structured.

 Scope by Nice Classes